matsengrp/vampire/README.md

 This will create a `vampire` conda environment which you can use.
 If you also want to be able to compare repertoires using [sumrep](https://github.com/matsengrp/sumrep/) you will need to run the R installation steps in the Dockerfile.
 We also provide an `install/environment-olga.yml` to make a conda environment in which one can run [OLGA](https://github.com/zsethna/OLGA/).

+### Installation

+Simply clone this repository and run

+   pip install .

+in the repository.

 ## Running